Does it ever feel like cold and flu season is, well, as reliable as the changing weather?

-This one seems like a no brainer, but, more often than not, October through January is a time to splurge.
+This one seems like a no brainer, but more often than not, October through January is a time to indulge.

 Healthy eating often falls by the wayside in the midst of merriment.

-Now its more important than ever to load up on foods rich in essential nutrients — like zinc and vitamin C.
+Now is the time when it's more important than ever to load up on foods rich in essential nutrients like zinc and Vitamin C.

 Zinc is a powerhouse nutrient that helps the immune system fight off invading bacteria and viruses.
 You can find it in nutrient-rich foods like: